Methicillin-Resistant Staphylococcus Aureus (MRSA)

 How common are MRSA?

-MRSA are more often found in hospitals.
-For this reason, special precautions are used to prevent the spread of MRSA in hospitals.
+In hospitals, where MRSA infections can prove more serious, special precautions are used to prevent the spread of MRSA.

 Should I get tested for MRSA?

-Healthy people do not need to be tested for MRSA as the risk of becoming infected is very small; only about 4 out of 10,000 people will develop an infection from MRSA per year.
+Healthy people do not need to be tested for MRSA as the risk of becoming infected is very small.

 What are my chances of getting infected with MRSA?

-If you are healthy your chances of becoming sick with MRSA are low, even if you have been in contact with someone with MRSA.
+If you are healthy your chances of becoming sick with MRSA are low.
+Your doctor will likely consider MRSA if you have a typical SA infection like a boil or skin abscess.
 You may be at higher risk if you have had long-term, frequent, or intensive use of antibiotics.
 You may also be at higher risk if you have had intensive hospital care or surgery, particularly in hospitals where previous cases of MRSA have been reported.
 Injection drug users and people with long-term illnesses are also at higher risk.

 How long does MRSA last?